miket7f/miket7f.github.io/pages/Electronics Fundamentals.md

 To switch on the P-channel enhancement type MOSFET, we have to apply a negative voltage to the gate.
 The negative voltage creates an electric field that attracts holes from the P-regions into the N-region near the gate.
 These holes accumulate in the N-region, forming a conductive path or "channel" between the source (first P-region) and the drain (second P-region).
 With the channel formed, holes can move from the source to the drain when a voltage is applied between them, allowing current to flow through the MOSFET.
 Source and drain are also switched.
 The source is connected to the positive pole, while the drain is connected to the negative pole.

 A PNP BJT works in a similar way but is current-controlled rather than voltage-controlled.
-In a PNP transistor, when a small current is applied to the base (P-region), it allows a larger current to flow from the emitter (P-region) to the collector (N-region).
+In a PNP transistor, when a small current is applied to the base, it allows a larger current to flow from the emitter to the collector.

 ##### N-Channel Depletion Type
 We will also briefly discuss in what ways an N-channel depletion type MOSFET is different to the enhancement type.

 In the depletion type MOSFET, we already have a pre-existing tunnel manufactured into the MOSFET, which means that without the gate turned on, current can flow from the source to the drain.
-By applying a negative gate voltage to the depletion type MOSFET, the depletion region to the P-region substrate increases, and the tunnel becomes narrower to the point of being able to turn the MOSFET completely off by applying a negative voltage to the gate.
+By applying a negative gate voltage to the depletion type MOSFET, the depletion region decreases, and the tunnel becomes narrower to the point of being able to turn the MOSFET completely off by applying a negative voltage to the gate.

 #### Symbols
 Now let's take a look at the circuit symbols of the different transistor types.

 Let's first look at the bipolar junction transistor symbols:
-In an NPN transistor, the arrow points outward from the base to the emitter, while in a PNP transistor, the arrow points outward from the emitter to the base.
+In NPN transistor symbol, the arrow points outward from the base to the emitter, while in a PNP transistor, the arrow points inward from the emitter to the base.
 The letters E, B, and C represent the emitter, base, and collector terminals, respectively.

-Then, for the MOSFETs:
+Next up, let's take a look at the MOSFET's symbols:
-The N-channel MOSFET the arrow point from source inward to the gate.
+In the N-channel MOSFET symbol the arrow point from source inward to the gate.
 For the P-channel MOSFET the arrow point from the gate to the source.

 In all cases, the third pin on the right side of the symbol represents the connection between the substrate and the source.
 For depletion-type MOSFETs, the three terminals on the right-hand side are connected, indicating the pre-manufactured terminal.
 The letters S, D, and G represent the source, drain, and gate terminals of the MOSFETs, respectively.